Mahjoub-Adam/CultureSpot/README.md

-# CultureSpot

-1.Load the rdf-ttl files to a GraphDb database.
+Instructions on how to use the application :

+Download the CultureSpot folder and open it with Android Studio, which you have to download.

-2.Connect Firebase with the project
+Connect Firebase with the project through Android Studio Tools.

-3.Change the GraphDB_URL in MapFragment.java:89 to your graphdb url
+Change the GraphDB_URL in MapFragment.java:89(file:line) to your GraphDB url found in the dashboard of the GraphDB application, which you have to download.

-4.Put your Google API keys in MapFragment:841 google_maps_api:19(src/debug and src/release/res/values) AndroidManifest.xml:33 google-services.json:23
+Put your Google API keys in MapFragment:841 google_maps_api:19(src/debug and src/release/res/values) AndroidManifest.xml:33 google-services.json:23.This key can be created in Google Cloud Console(google account is needed).

+Load the rdf-ttl files to your  GraphDb database(First Setup->Repositories->Create a new Repository and then Import->RDF to load the files).

-5.Run the code from Android Studio
+Run the code from Android Studio.

+READ THESIS.pdf for more information